Choose a topic below to see a selection of useful webinars, guides and videos related to that topic.

 Guides for Youth

-The fourth edition of Guide for Girls (coming soon) was developed by the Legal Information Society of Nova Scotia, and published by the Nova Scotia Advisory Council on the Status of Women.
+The fourth edition of Guide for Girls was developed by the Legal Information Society of Nova Scotia, and published by the Nova Scotia Advisory Council on the Status of Women.
 This guide celebrates the journey that all Nova Scotia girls and youth take while growing up.
 This is a guide to growing up, a resource to ensure that you feel supported in every step of your journey.

 Teachers and Front-line Community Service Workers